Absolute Beginners (David Bowie song)

-"Absolute Beginners" is a song written and recorded by English singer-songwriter David Bowie.
-Released on 3 March 1986, it was the theme song to the 1986 film of the same name (itself an adaptation of the book Absolute Beginners).

-Although the film was not a commercial success, the song was a big hit, reaching No. 2 on the UK Singles Chart.
-It also reached the top ten on the main singles charts in ten other countries.
+"Absolute Beginners" is a song written and performed by the English singer-songwriter David Bowie.
+Recorded in August of 1985, and released on 3 March 1986, it was the theme song to the 1986 film of the same name (itself an adaptation of the book Absolute Beginners).
+Although the film was not a commercial success, the song was a big hit, reaching No. 2 on the UK singles chart.
+It also reached the top 10 on the main singles charts in ten other countries.
 In the US, it peaked at No. 53 on the Billboard Hot 100.

 Bowie performed "Absolute Beginners" live on his 1987 Glass Spider Tour, his 2000 "Mini" Tour, and his 2002 Heathen Tour.
 The song has been included on a number of Bowie's compilation and "Best-of" releases, and was included as a bonus track on the 1995 re-release of Tonight (1984).

 Background and recording

-Bowie was good friends with the film's director, Julien Temple (who had worked with him in 1984 on the Jazzin' for Blue Jean short film).
+Bowie was a friend of the film's director, Julien Temple (who had worked with him in 1984 on the Jazzin' for Blue Jean short film).
 Bowie agreed to Temple's request to write music for the film if he could also play the part of Vendice Partners.

-It was recorded at Clive Langer & Alan Winstanley's Westside Studios, London.
+The song was recorded at Clive Langer and Alan Winstanley's Westside Studios, Shepherds Bush, London in the summer of 1985.
+One of the musicians, Kevin Armstrong, said that after only twenty minutes of trying various things, they had a structure and shape that seemed to please Bowie.
+He took a pen and paper and started jotting down lyrics.

 The sessions were completed rapidly, but the song was delayed due to the problems with completing the film.
 Virgin wanted the release to tie in with the film's opening.
-The song featured Rick Wakeman on piano, who had previously performed on Bowie's "Space Oddity" single and Hunky Dory album.
+The song featured Rick Wakeman on piano, who had previously performed on Bowie's "Space Oddity" single and Hunky Dory studio album.
 Shortly after the sessions wrapped, Mick Jagger flew in to record the charity cover of "Dancing in the Street" with Bowie, which used many of the same musicians.
 Bowie recorded the lead vocal of "Absolute Beginners" at Westside Studios in August.